top of page

 “The launch of our Climate Action Plan fulfills a promise I made to combat the impacts of climate change on our region, securing a healthier future for our children.
 This plan will build on our current operations to continue our reduction on greenhouse gasses.
 Our success will be a guide for businesses and other municipalities as they embark on similar initiatives.
 Thank you to the Monroe County Legislature and Climate Action Plan Advisory Committee for their work on this important plan.” - County Executive Bello

 In 2022, Monroe County completed Phase I of the Climate Action Plan.
-The purpose of this phase was to identify and prioritize goals, strategies and initiatives that will reduce greenhouse gas (GHG) emissions from County-owned sites, facilities, and operations.
+The purpose of this phase was to identify and prioritize goals, strategies and initiatives that will reduce greenhouse gas (GHG) emissions from County-owned sites, facilities, fleet and operations.

 sunset.PNG